-- you elect to discontinue coverage, - you work at any job, - 6 months have passed after you stopped working due to disability, - your Workers' Compensation or Short-Term Disability ends, - you receive the maximum benefits under that say disability or Workers' Compensation, or - you become eligible for Medicare as your primary insurer.
+- you elect to discontinue coverage, - you work at any job, - six months have passed after you stopped working due to disability, - your Workers' Compensation or Short-Term Disability ends, - you receive the maximum benefits under Short-Term Disability or Workers' Compensation, or - you become eligible for Medicare as your primary insurer.

-If you die while receiving extended coverage, your dependent(s)' eligibility will end 30 days after the date of your death.
+If you die while receiving extended health coverage, your dependent(s)' eligibility will end 30 days after the date of your death.